311zzb/gitlet/gitlet-design.md

 3. Fetch the `Commit`s (and their associating `Tree` and `Blob`) to the local repository.
    Specifically, using the caching and writing back mechanisms of the local repository.
    Commit's IDs are added to the local `allCommitsID` file upon fetching.

+#### `pull` command

+This command is executed simply fetch the designated remote branch using the `fetch` command, and then merge the fetched branch into the current branch using the `merge` command.

 ## Persistence